chennachaos/cmake-novice/_episodes/02-HelloWorld using CMake.md

 ## Writing CMakeLists.txt
 In this episode, we will start using CMake for building an executable for the simple Hello World program written in C++.
-The source code `hello_cmake.cpp` is available in the course material that can be downloaded from the `setup` page of this course.

 This might be an overkill to build the executable for an application with a single source file.
 However, this demonstrates the important steps involved in using CMake for building the executables for complex projects.

-For this chapter, we use the files included in the `ex1` subfolder in the `exercises` directory. `ex1` folder contains two files:
+For this chapter, we use the files included in the `ex1` subfolder in the `exercises` directory.
+The source code can be downloaded from the `setup` page of this course.

+`ex1` folder contains two files:

 1.) `hello_cmake.cpp`, the source file which prints out `Hello CMake!`.